|Change the Paradigm|

 English Literal: O thunderbolt to / who has glory / sacrifice

-The Kyo focus point is the second chakra which correcponds to the lower dantian in the Chinese energy system.
+The Kyo focus point is the second chakra which corresponds to the lower dantian in the Chinese energy system.
 The point is about 2 inches (3 finger widths) below the navel.

 Visualize an intense bright white light that flows from the outside in with your inhalation and flows from the inside out with your exhalation.
 This is connecting your inner energy with the energy around you.